ccvale/cliq/README.md

   - Highlightable interests ✅

-  - Ability to upload a profile picture, and potentially one other image for a user to highlight on their profile (differs to dating apps, where multiple photos are required) ✅
+  - Ability to upload a profile picture, and display it on their profile (differs to dating apps, where multiple photos are required, and are the focal point of the profile) ✅

   - A custom `palette`, which consists of two selectable colors that will blend together to theme each user card ✅